-- Local management is required to complete and submit control self-assessment programmes annually and this is monitored against internal control norms.
+- Local management is required to complete and submit the ICQ annually and this is monitored against internal control norms.
 Action is taken where ratings are considered to be inadequate.
 Ratings are also reviewed by the Audit, Risk and Compliance Committee.

-- In addition, the Board obtains a formal letter of assurance annually from each of its subsidiary divisions (supported by similar representations from the divisions own subsidiaries) which provides the Board with assurance over the operation of the risk management processes described above, including the operation of internal controls over financial and IT risks, compliance with legislation, and the ethical and sustainable management of the business.
+- In addition, the Board obtains a formal letter of assurance twice a year from each of its subsidiary divisions (supported by similar representations from the divisions' own subsidiaries) which provides the Board with assurance over the operation of the risk management processes described above, including the operation of internal controls over financial and IT risks, compliance with legislation, and the ethical and sustainable management of the business.